TheSuperHackers/GeneralsGamePatch/README.md

-# Super Aurora - Generals Game Patch
+# The Super Patch for Generals: Zero Hour

 This project aims to fix and improve the original video game title "Command and Conquer Generals: Zero Hour" from Electronic Arts (EA).